Table of Contents

 4.1 What can be the issue?

-I can tell you: you don’t have a proper content strategy for YouTube.
-If you’re creating videos randomly without having any goal or focus, you won’t see any sales (you may be getting more views, subscribers, comments though).
+I can tell you that you don’t have a proper content strategy for YouTube.
+If you’re creating videos randomly without having any goal or focus, you won’t see any sales (you may be getting more views, subscribers, and comments, though).

-So make sure to create the RIGHT type of videos for your audience so you can grow your affiliate product sales.
+Make sure to create the RIGHT type of videos for your audience to grow your affiliate product sales.

 Here are some of the content types that help you generate more affiliate sales from YouTube.